Choosing a Business Ethernet Supplier

 In choosing a supplier, it’s important for you to understand that there are a number of network providers in the UK who own and operate their own core networks, but there are very few providers who own the last mile of connectivity into your premises.
 Here's a rundown of some of the main players.

-Sky Network Services (SNS) has their own independent network and their last mile is provided by Openreach.
-SNS is relatively new to the business to business Ethernet market and has entered offering high-capacity solutions and aggressive pricing to gain market share.
+Sky has their own independent network and their last mile is provided by Openreach.
+Sky is relatively new to the business to business Ethernet market and has entered offering high-capacity solutions and aggressive pricing to gain market share.

 Virgin Media operates their own core network and has a last mile network so on-net locations are 100% end-to- end Virgin Media infrastructure.
 This gives control of the installation to Virgin – however Civil Works, Wayleaves and Capacity can still cause delays.